Introduction

 - Specificity: 60% (Portion of real negatives the model predicts as negatives).

 The classification accuracy is high (96.7%), making the prediction suitable for many cases.
 Moreover, the accuracy of the paper cited in the references section is 94.3%.
-This implies that we have improved the model’s accuracy in this study using Neural Designer.
+This implies that we have improved the model’s accuracy in this lung cancer machine learning study using Neural Designer.

 7. Model deployment

-Once the neural network’s generalization performance has been tested, it can be saved for future use in the so-called model deployment mode.
+Once the neural network’s generalization performance has been tested, the model can be saved and used in deployment mode.

 References